gerph/riscos-disassemble-python/README.md

 memory and registers, and to decode SWI calls.
 However, if you do not care about these things, the simplest usage can be found in the example script `simple_disassemble.py`.

+A more advanced version, which allows context colouring is provided as a tool within the module.
+To use it, use:

+    python -m riscos_disassemble <file>

+Use `--thumb` to disassemble Thumb code.

+Use `--colour` or `--colour-8bit` for coloured output using the primary colours, or the 8bit colour palette.